Forearms feel lactate burn sanding Red Recursion.

 and intellectual responses that stayed with me for years.

-The feeling of what happened then is still with me now and
+The feeling of what happened then is still with me now,

-continues to inform how I look at things, respond to
+informing how I look at things, respond to

 jumpers still dominated